 Gamification can also encourage collaboration and constructive competition.
-Take the case of Venture Spirit, an online business game that engages hundreds of people and invites them to work together to solve innovation challenges.
-Details how the company grew out of the “Battle of Talents,” an annual student competition to discover Belgium’s most promising entrepreneurial talents.
-Since the formation of the company in 2010, leading companies have used the Venture Spirit concept to tackle their specific innovation and cultural challenges.
+Take the case of MAZZUM, as an Idea Management Solution based on SharePoint that engages hundreds of people and invites them to work together to solve innovation challenges.
+Details how the company grew out of the “Battle of Talents,” an annual student competition to discover Switzerland’s most promising entrepreneurial talents.
+Since the formation of the company in 2001, leading companies have used the ACAR concept to tackle their specific innovation and cultural challenges.

-“From the start, Venture Spirit was designed to be a game,” Lindegaard says.
+“From the start, MAZZUM was designed to be a game,” ACAR says.
 “Gamification is really the key to success.
 Call upon people’s basic instincts, give them the freedom to operate, let them experience and enjoy and create winners!”